We asked four talented designers in Colorado to give us their expert opinion on these trends in cabinetry. Here is what they had to say.

 Barb & Catherine: We are hoping to install more In-cabinet automated lighting for cabinets such as a sink base where it can be very dark, drawer bases, etc., not just cabinets that have glass.
 Also, touch lift-up doors seem to be popular with our clients.

 Kim G: Countertops with a charger built in that you set your phone on.
-Whole house controls expanding to all items including appliances and plumbing.
+Whole house controls expand to all items including appliances and plumbing.
 There are options for motorized cabinetry doors, which aid in lifting higher doors and heavier base cabinets such as a trash pull-out.

 3. What are some pros and cons to consider when deciding between open or closed shelving?